 1 IN 10 CHILDREN in the world are engaged in child labour.
 Almost half are involved in dangerous forms of labour.

-Since 2000, when the International Labour Organization began collecting data on global child labour, the number of children in labour has decreased by 40%.
+Since 2000, when the International Labour Organization began collecting data on global child labour, the number of children in labour has been on the decline, decreasing by 40% by 2017.
 That means that eliminating child labour is not an impossible task, it can be achieved and people do have the means to change the situation.
-Of course, we still have a way to go.
+However, numbers increased for the first time in 2020 as the world was hit with the COVID-19 pandemic - making action more critical than ever.

 QUICK FACTS